Syllabus for HUM-104

 The final paper will allow you to demonstrate your mastery of course objectives and concepts.

 As noted in the syllabus and in Module 7, you are encouraged to prepare a draft of a portion of your paper and submit it to your mentor for comment and critique.
 This is an optional task and is not a required activity, nor is it a grade-earning opportunity.
-Its sole purpose is to enable conscientious students to assure themselves that their Final Project methods and application are of a high quality and will result in an excellent grade.
-The deadline for submission of this optional assignment is 4 weeks prior to term end.
+Its sole purpose is to enable conscientious students to assure themselves that their Final Paper methods and application are of a high quality and will result in an excellent grade.
+The deadline for submission of this optional assignment is four weeks prior to term end.
 If you plan to take advantage of this opportunity, you'll need to plan ahead.

 A full description of the paper is provided within the course.
-Located within the Evaluation Rubrics section of the course Web site is the rubric used in the grading of the final paper.
+Located within the Evaluation Rubrics section of the course Web site is the rubric used in the grading of the Final Paper.

 Your grade in the course will be determined as follows:

 All activities will receive a numerical grade of 0–100.
 You will receive a score of 0 for any work not submitted.
 Your final grade in the course will be a letter grade.
 Letter grade equivalents for numerical grades are as follows:

 To receive credit for the course, you must earn a letter grade of C or better (for an area of study course) or D or better (for a nonarea of study course), based on the weighted average of all assigned course work (e.g., exams, assignments, discussion postings, etc.).

 To succeed in this course, take the following first steps: